chelsea-zhou/AIE7/04_Production_RAG/ACTIVITIES_QUESTIONS.md

 - If the response needs fact-checking: we can add another node(fact-checking node) after generate, that will call LLM model to validate if the response is consistent with context provided, or use some external data source for validation, and output true or false.

+##### 🏗️  Activity #1: Brainstorm some ideas that would split large single documents into smaller documents.
+1. document structure aware chunking : This method leverages the inherent structure of the document format (e.g., Markdown headers, HTML tags, code blocks, tables in CSV/Excel, etc.) to guide how chunks are split.
+2. semantic chunking: Uses meaning and topic shifts in the content to decide where to split.
+It typically works by generating embeddings of sentences or paragraphs and measuring similarity between them.
+3. Hierarchical Chunking: Organizes the document into a tree structure — e.g., chapters → sections → paragraphs — and allows chunking at different levels based on use case or granularity needs.

 ### LangSmith questions
 #### ❓Question #1: